Reliable Fine-Grained Evaluation of Natural Language Math Proofs: Introduction

 Using \dataset{} as a testbed, we systematically explore the evaluator design space, including four primary axes: backbone models, input context (such as reference solutions and problem-specific marking schemes), instruction sets and evaluation workflows.
 We consider single-pass evaluators as well as more advanced techniques, including (1) ensembling multiple evaluation runs and (2) staged workflows that decompose the complex evaluation task into focused, sequential steps.
 Our analysis delivers \textbf{\evaluator{}}, an LLM-based evaluator that combines a strong backbone LM with informative context (both reference solutions and a marking scheme) and simple ensembling that is surprisingly effective; it achieves a low Mean Absolute Error (MAE) of 0.926 against expert scores, significantly outperforming naive baselines.

 Finally, we validate the evaluators' practical utility in a downstream best-of-$n$ selection task, a standard proxy for assessing its potential as a reward signal~\citep{gao2022scalinglawsrewardmodel,frick2024evaluaterewardmodelsrlhf,malik2025rewardbench2advancingreward}.
 At $n=16$, \evaluator{} achieves an average score of 4.14/7, closing 78\% of the performance gap between a naive binary evaluator (2.48) and the human oracle (4.62).
 It also outperforms computationally intensive, pairwise selection methods such as Knockout tournament selection~\citep{liu2025pairjudgermperformbestofn}.
-These results highlight \evaluator{}'s promise as a reward model for advancing proof generation.

-To summarize, our contributions are three-fold: \begin{itemize}[leftmargin=16pt,topsep=0pt,itemsep=1pt] \item We introduce \dataset{}\footnote{The full dataset is available at \href{https://huggingface.co/datasets/wenjiema02/ProofBench}{\texttt{huggingface.co/datasets/wenjiema02/ProofBench}}.}, an expert-graded math proof dataset consisting of problems from well-established contests (USAMO, IMO, Putnam, etc) and solutions from state-of-the-art reasoning models (o3, gemini-2.5-pro and DeepSeek-R1) (\S\ref{sec:setup_data}). \item We conduct a systematic study of key evaluator design factors and introduce \evaluator{}, our best-performing evaluator that combines a strong reasoning LM, a problem-specific marking scheme, and simple ensembling, achieving a strong alignment with expert ratings (\S\ref{sec:systematic_study}). \item We show that \evaluator{} is on par with experts in a best-of-$n$ selection task, improving a score from 2.48 (binary evaluator) to 4.14, highlighting its promise as a reward model (\S\ref{sec:best_of_n}). \end{itemize}
+These results highlight \evaluator{}'s effectiveness in identifying high-quality proofs.
+To summarize, our contributions are three-fold: \begin{itemize}[leftmargin=16pt,topsep=0pt,itemsep=1pt] \item We introduce \dataset{}\footnote{The full dataset is available at \href{https://huggingface.co/datasets/wenjiema02/ProofBench}{\texttt{huggingface.co/datasets/wenjiema02/ProofBench}}.}, an expert-graded math proof dataset consisting of problems from well-established contests and solutions from state-of-the-art reasoning models (\S\ref{sec:setup_data}). \item We conduct a systematic study of key evaluator design factors and introduce \evaluator{}, our best-performing evaluator that combines a strong reasoning LM, a problem-specific marking scheme, and simple ensembling, achieving a strong alignment with expert ratings (\S\ref{sec:systematic_study}). \item We show that \evaluator{} is on par with experts in a best-of-$n$ selection task, improving a score from 2.48 (binary evaluator) to 4.14, highlighting its promise as a reward model (\S\ref{sec:best_of_n}). \end{itemize}